AbhishekChauhan9036/Song-PlayList-App/README.md

 4. Push your changes to your forked repository.
 5. Submit a pull request to the main repository.

-## License

-The Song Playlist App is licensed under the [MIT License](LICENSE).

 ## Contact

 For any questions or suggestions, please feel free to reach out to the project maintainer:

-- Name: Your Name
+- Name: Abhishek Chauhan
-- Email: your-email@example.com
+- Email: your-abhishekchauhan9036@gmail.com